North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 • If you’re all about the wine, this day trip from Salta heads straight to Cafayate for all the vino.

-But, if you can, I highly, highly recommend DIY-ing this one and renting a car for the ultimate Argentina road trip!
+But, if you can, I highly recommend DIY-ing this one and renting a car for the ultimate Argentina road trip!

 Tips for a north Argentina itinerary